Which skills does the programme cover? Why did Cambridge choose these skills in particular?

 It is really important that class teachers are able to show that learners have made progress in their learning during their school year.
 However, with skills development the evidence for the progress will not be marks on a written test.
 Regularly trying to summarise a learner’s skills by giving a grade or number is not the most useful way to show the value of the programme.

 Instead, learners may demonstrate their skills developments in a range of ways.
-For example a learner may be communicate more confidently, listening and taking turns to speak and reflect on what others say.
+For example, a learner may communicate more confidently, listening and taking turns to speak and reflect on what others say.
 Or they may demonstrate their evaluation skills in another subject such as science.
 Parents might comment that learners are asking them thoughtful questions at home about some of the topics that the Challenges cover.
 These are the kind of ways schools have told us that they see the programme supporting and developing learners.

 These are skills that we all learn and practise throughout our lives.
 For example, no-one has ever ‘finished’ learning to communicate!